-The days of starting your project management career in one company, working there your entire life, and then retiring from that same company have disappeared many years ago.
+The days of starting your project management career in one company, working there your entire life, and then retiring from that same company after becoming a master of their enterprise portfolio systems disappeared many years ago.
 Some studies indicate that after the age of 25, a person will hold anywhere from five to fifteen jobs in their lifetime!

 That is a lot of starting and stopping over and over again.
 What does that mean for you and your project management career?
 The nature of project management in general prepares us well for these transitions; however, there are certain things you can do to make these transitions even easier.